Milk (Nandini) (1 Serving) and Sugar (1 Teaspoon)

 How to consume Milk, Sugar without glucose spikes

-Add healthy fats such as avocado, nuts, or seeds to slow down the absorption of sugar.
+Add sources of healthy fats like avocado, nuts, or seeds to your meal.
+This can help moderate the impact of sugar.

 Stay Hydrated